The Wararack is a coalition formed to regenerate Mount Alexander Shire.

 Our goal is to collectively build resilience, equity and care for Country into our systems and culture while transitioning our shire to zero net emissions.

 Mount Alexander shire is home to 20,000 people and many diverse community groups.
 Situated in Victoria’s central goldfields, the shire is presided over by Mounts Leanganook and Tarangower, nourished by the Loddon and Coliban waterways, and shared with extra-human life from phascogales to box ironbark forests.

 ‘Wararack’ is the Dja Dja Wurrung word for silver wattle.
-Among many traditional uses, its sap can be used as a glue.
-This word is gifted to us by Uncle Rick Nelson and Aunty Julie McHale to represent the binding of people with Country and with each other.
+Among traditional uses, the sap of the wararack can be used as glue.
+The word was gifted by Uncle Rick Nelson and Aunty Julie McHale to represent the binding of people with Country and with each other.